of Haworth.............

 Laci was granted a manor at Stanbury near Haworth.
 This strategically

-connected the castles of Pontefract and Clitheroe in the Honour of
+connected the castles of Pontefract and Clitheroe in the honour of

 Pontefract. [with a feudal road running from Pontefract through Bradford